EricaLinaG/Emacsn/README.md

     make update-stable

-To do a `git pull and bring it up to date with _origin/master_.
+To do a `git pull` and bring it up to date with _origin/master_.
 Followed by a package update.

 ### Emacs boot choices

-The boot profile choices are defined in __~/.emacs-profiles__ Currently stable is target of default.
+The boot profile choices are defined in __~/.emacs-profiles__, stable is target of default.

 run emacs with profiles like this:
     emacs --with-profile <profile name>